alonbh5/SuperDuperMarket/README.md

 * "Upload" Will Allow You Upload XML File Describing a New Zone (can be found at Test Files Folder).
 * "Notifications" Will Show you All Unread Notifications -Seller Get Notify When:
-  - Customer Bought From Him.
+  - a Customer Bought From Him.
-  - Other Seller Opened a New Store in One of His Area.
+  - Other Seller has Opened a New Store in One of His Areas.
   - Some Customer Rated Him.

 Zone Menu:
-* See All Store In Current Zone.
+* See All Stores In Current Zone.
 * See All Items In Current Zone.
 * Show All Feedbacks.
 * Open New Store.